CBI examines Mumbai Police Commissioner Sanjay Pandey in its probe against Anil Deshmukh | Law-Order

 - India

-The CBI Saturday examined Mumbai Police Commissioner Sanjay Pandey in connection with its probe against former Maharashtra home minister Anil Deshmukh in a corruption case, officials said Saturday.
+(Eds: Corrects date of questioning in para 2 to Friday ) New Delhi, Mar 12 (PTI) The CBI has examined Mumbai Police Commissioner Sanjay Pandey in connection with its probe against former Maharashtra home minister Anil Deshmukh in a corruption case, officials said Saturday.

 In his letter to Chief Minister Uddhav Thackeray, after he was removed from Mumbai Police Commissioner's post, Param Bir Singh had alleged Deshmukh allegedly asked Sachin Waze, a Mumbai police officer now sacked in Antilia security breach case, to allegedly extort over Rs 100 crore a month from bars and restaurants of Mumbai, they said.

-''The Preliminary Enquiry prima facie revealed that a cognizable offense is made out in the matter, wherein the then Home minister of Maharashtra, shri Anil Deshmukh and unknown others have attempted to obtain undue advantage for improper and dishonest performance of their public duty,'' the CBI FIR has alleged.
-According to the CBI manual, a preliminary inquiry is initiated to assess if there is enough prima facie material in the allegations to proceed with a regular case for a full-fledged probe, officials said.
+''The Preliminary Enquiry prima facie revealed that a cognizable offence is made out in the matter, wherein the then Home minister of Maharashtra, shri Anil Deshmukh and unknown others have attempted to obtain undue advantage for improper and dishonest performance of their public duty,'' the CBI FIR has alleged.
+According to the CBI manual, a preliminary enquiry is initiated to assess if there is enough prima facie material in the allegations to proceed with a regular case for a full fledged probe, officials said.

-The CBI inquiry found Waze, who was arrested later by NIA, had been reinstated into the police force after being out of of service for more than 15 years.
+The CBI enquiry found Waze, who was arrested later by NIA, had been reinstated into the police force after being out of of service for more than 15 years.

 Waze was entrusted with most of the sensational and important cases of Mumbai City Police and Deshmukh, the then home minister, was in knowledge of the said fact, the FIR alleged.